alehowe/Certificate-Pricing/README.md

-# Certificate-Pricing
+# Introducion
-This project explores different numerical and analytical techniques for pricing a financial certificate.
+This project presents an analysis and pricing of a certificate using financial modeling techniques.
+The study focuses on deriving the upfront that the bank should receive under mid-market conditions.
+You can find a detailed description of the problem and techniques used in the \link report